jgrizou/openvault_web/deploy.md

 // for full test
 docker run -it -p 5000:5000 codait/max-audio-embedding-generator

+// the python side will need a backend to handle codec, installing ffmpeg does the job. librosa could raise raise NoBackendError() otherwise sudo apt-get install ffmpeg

 ## flask setting

 // create .env in flask server folder with SERVER_KEY